MohamedGouda99/zabbix/README.md

 ./local_setup.sh
 ```

-The script installs Ansible, downloads the Galaxy collection, generates an inventory
+The script installs Ansible, verifies that `ansible-galaxy` is available,
+downloads the Zabbix collection, generates an inventory and playbook and then
-and playbook and then executes it.
-The playbook uses MariaDB on the same host
+executes it.
+The playbook uses MariaDB on the same host for both the server and
-for both the server and proxy databases.
+proxy databases.

 ## Continuous Integration